Silvan Thüler: International career

 "Sämi" Thüler played two games for the Swiss National team.
-His debut was on the 21 November 1956 in the 3:1 away win against Germany at the Waldstadion in Frankfurt.
+His debut was on the 21 November 1956 in the 3–1 away win against West Germany at the Waldstadion in Frankfurt.
+The other was one and a half years later, on 7 May 1958 as the Swiss lost 3–2 against Sweden.

 Private life

 Thüler married Lotti Feller in April 1956.
 They had two daughters, twins, Barbara and Silvia.
 First he worked for the local gas and waterboard.
-Later he was landlord and managed various restaurants, before he took over as manager of the Wenkenhof in Riehen.
+Later he was restaurant landlord and managed two restaurants in Münchenstein, before he took over as manager of the "Wenkenhof", two villas located on the eastern outskirts of the Swiss municipality of Riehen near Basel, the "Alte" and the "Neue" Wenken, including the surrounding large parks (Wenkenpark).
+Sämi Thülers' death was completely unexpected.